cachethq/docs/.github/CONTRIBUTE.md

 ## Questions

-If you have any questions, create an [issue](issue) (protip: do a quick search first to see if someone else didn't ask the same question before!).
+If you have any questions, please create a new [issue](https://github.com/cachethq/docs/issues).

 <!-- This `CONTRIBUTING.md` is based on @nayafia's template https://github.com/nayafia/contributing-template -->